12 Questions — Takes about 3 minutes

 Inner work is a pilgrimage into the mysterious dark forests of the body, mind, heart, and soul.

-Of all paths available for us to take in life, the journey of inner work is the richest, most rewarding, and transformative.
+Of all the paths available to us in life, the journey of inner work is the richest, most rewarding, and transformative.
 It takes us to the root of our traumas, heals our buried wounds, and liberates us to live a life aligned with our Soul’s truth.

 At its core, inner work – true inner work – is a path of Soul recovery.
 Beyond healing our psychological blockages, inner work’s greater goal is to reclaim the Deeper Self within us that was lost, buried, or erased throughout the course of our lives.